kjlundsgaard/Nand2Tetris/README.md

 6. Write an assembler that takes in a file written in the hack assembly language and outputs the file assembled into binary

-7. Implement a VM Translator that takes in a file written in VM code and outputs a file with corresponding hack assembly commands
+7. Implement a VM Translator that takes in a directory with files or single file written in VM code and outputs a file with corresponding hack assembly commands